 Every year, CSafe completes system validation testing on every active container in our fleet.
 This includes battery testing, performance testing against the validated standard, temperature verification testing, and completion of scheduled maintenance checks.
 All containers must pass these stringent maintenance and validation tests before being released back into service.

 Every three years after the manufacture date, CSafe completely disassembles active containers to complete a visual inspection, test all major system component functionality functional testing of major system components, and replace batteries and any worn system components.
-Once the container is rebuilt, our service center technicians verify each system, conduct temperature validation testing, and complete a thorough final inspection prior to returning a container back into service.
+Once the container is rebuilt, our service centre technicians verify each system, conduct temperature validation testing, and complete a thorough final inspection prior to returning a container back into service.